mvolkmann/MyUnixEnv/notes/VimReminders.md

 # Vim Reminders

+## matchit macro
+- press % to jump to corresponding delimiter
+- works with HTML/XML tags also when enabled

 ## splitjoin.vim
 * `gJ` to join a multi-line statement to one line
 * `gS` to split a single-line statement to multiple lines